jhermus/python-opdracht/Tekst.md

 will be less agglomeration.
 The reason for this is that it is more profitable for firms to locate close to the immobile consumers when the transportation costs are high.
 Since the price of the goods imported from the other region is dependent on the transportation costs the average price will increase with transportation costs.
-It’s also less relevant for the home region how many firms are located in the abroad region since the transportation costs makes them less competitive with the home region.
+It is also less relevant for the home region how many firms are located in the abroad region since the transportation costs makes them less competitive with the home region.
 A higher transportation costs reduces the earnings of entrepreneurs.